isaacdarcilla/pynasa/README.md

 Not accepting any issues and pull requests.

-## 🚀 NASA Logo
+## 🚀 Logo

-🚀 NASA Logo is the official trademark of NASA.
+NASA Logo is the official trademark of NASA.

 ## 🚫 No Scammers